berkos/cannon_rabbit/README.md

 Write a game that lets the user play until he hits the rabbit.

 You can pick values for the fixed parameters in this problem.

+##How to play the game

+git clone the repo
+then you can run the game by just running ````./cannon_rabbit```` on the root directory of the project.

+The game is accompanied with some tests you can run them in root directory by 'rspec spec' make sure you have rspec 2.0 gem.

+you can install it by ````gem install rspec```` on your current ruby